plottico/jekyll-now/about.md

 2. Send data to plotti.co by executing simple GET requests of the form "`https://plotti.co/YOUR_HASH?d=1.234`" from bash, python, php or any other general method that can do http

 This documentation site hosts a collection of API snippets in multiple programming languages that you can directly paste into your environment and get instant real-time monitoring running.
+If you have any suggestions please feel free to [pull request](https://github.com/plottico/plottico.github.io) or comment!

 ### Contacts